-1 1 Applying This Build: Example Scenario
+1 Applying This Build: Example Scenario

-- 2 An example scenario about a fictional company named Great Seneca Accounting illustrates how - 3 organizations can use this practice guide's example solution.
-The example shows how Bring Your Own - 4 Device (BYOD) objectives can align with a fictional organization's security and privacy priorities using risk - 5 management standards, guidance, and tools. - 6 To demonstrate how an organization may use this National Institute of Standards and Technology (NIST) - 7 Special Publication (SP) and other NIST tools to implement a BYOD use case, the National Cybersecurity - 8 Center of Excellence created an example scenario that centers around a fictional, small-to-mid-size - 9 organization called Great Seneca Accounting.
-This scenario exemplifies the issues that an organization - 10 may face when addressing common enterprise BYOD security challenges.
+This document provides guidance for leveraging standards and tools to reduce cybersecurity and privacy risks in a Bring Your Own Device (BYOD) implementation.
+This document uses an example scenario - using a fictional company named Great Seneca Accounting-to outline specific steps an organization could take.
+The example shows how BYOD objectives can align with a fictional organization's security and privacy priorities using risk management standards, guidance, and tools.

+To demonstrate how an organization may use this National Institute of Standards and Technology (NIST) Special Publication (SP) and other NIST tools to implement a BYOD use case, the National Cybersecurity Center of Excellence created an example scenario that centers around a fictional, small-to-mid-size organization called Great Seneca Accounting.
+This scenario exemplifies the issues that an organization may face when addressing common enterprise BYOD security challenges.

-11 1.1 Standards and Guidance Used in this Example Scenario
+1.1 Standards and Guidance Used in this Example Scenario

-- 12 In addition to the Executive Summary contained in Volume A, and the architecture description in - 13 Volume B, this practice guide also includes a series of how-to instructions in Volume C. The how-to - 14 instructions in Volume C provide step-by-step instructions covering the initial setup (installation or - 15 provisioning) and configuration for each component of the architecture.
-These step-by-step instructions - 16 can help security engineers rapidly deploy and evaluate the example solution in their test environment. - 17 The example solution uses standards-based, commercially available products that can be used by an - 18 organization interested in deploying a BYOD solution.
-The example solution provides recommendations - 19 for enhancing the security and privacy infrastructure by integrating on-premises and cloud-hosted - 20 mobile security technologies.
-This practice guide provides an example solution that an organization may - 21 use in whole or in part as the basis for creating a custom solution that best supports their unique needs. - 22 The fictional Great Seneca Accounting organization illustrates how this guide may be applied by an - 23 organization, starting with a mobile device infrastructure that lacked mobile device security architecture - 24 concepts.
-Great Seneca employed multiple NIST cybersecurity and privacy risk management tools to - understand the gaps in its architecture and methods to enhance security of its systems and privacy forits employees. - 27 This example scenario provides useful context for using the following NIST Frameworks and other - relevant tools to help mitigate some of the security and privacy challenges that organizations may - 29 encounter when deploying BYOD capabilities: - NIST Framework for Improving Critical Infrastructure Cybersecurity, Version 1.1 (Cybersecurity Framework) [1] - the NIST Privacy Framework: A Tool for Improving Privacy Through Enterprise Risk Management, Version 1.0 (Privacy Framework) [2] - NIST Special Publication (SP) 800-181 National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework [3] - NIST Risk Management Framework [4]
+In addition to the Executive Summary contained in Volume A, and the architecture description in Volume B, this practice guide also includes a series of how-to instructions in Volume C. The how-to instructions in Volume C provide step-by-step instructions covering the initial setup (installation or provisioning) and configuration for each component of the architecture.
+These step-by-step instructions can help security engineers rapidly deploy and evaluate the example solution in their test environment.

+The example solution uses standards-based, commercially available products that can be used by an organization interested in deploying a BYOD solution.
+The example solution provides recommendations for enhancing security and privacy infrastructure by integrating on-premises and cloud-hosted mobile security technologies.
+This practice guide provides an example solution that an organization may use in whole or in part as the basis for creating a custom solution that best supports their unique needs.

+The fictional Great Seneca Accounting organization illustrates how this guide may be applied by an organization, starting with a mobile device infrastructure that lacked mobile device security architecture concepts.
+Great Seneca employed multiple NIST cybersecurity and privacy risk management tools to understand the gaps in its architecture and methods to enhance security of its systems and privacy for its employees.

+This example scenario provides useful context for using the following NIST Frameworks and other relevant tools to help mitigate some of the security and privacy challenges that organizations may encounter when deploying BYOD capabilities:

+- NIST Framework for Improving Critical Infrastructure Cybersecurity, Version 1.1 (Cybersecurity Framework) [1] - NIST Privacy Framework: A Tool for Improving Privacy Through Enterprise Risk Management, Version 1.0 (Privacy Framework) [2] - NIST Special Publication (SP) 800-181 National Initiative for Cybersecurity Education (NICE) Cybersecurity Workforce Framework [3] - NIST Risk Management Framework [4]

-- NIST Mobile Threat Catalogue [5] - 38 For additional information, see Volume B's Appendix D.
+• NIST Mobile Threat Catalogue [5]

+For additional information, see Volume B's Appendix D.

-39 2 About Great Seneca Accounting
+2 About Great Seneca Accounting